emipa606/TacticalAblativeArmor/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 Introducing the latest mobile armor technology on the rim -- people!
-That&apos;s right, you can now take cover behind your own fellow man.
+That's right, you can now take cover behind your own fellow man.

 # Tactical Ablative Armor

-(In other words, meat shields, but they don&apos;t need to know that)
+(In other words, meat shields, but they don't need to know that)

 All humanoid pawns now provide cover for adjacent pawns.
 The amount of cover provided depends on the body type of the pawn.